Junior Reserve Officers’ Training Corps (JROTC)

 • graduate prepared to excel in post-secondary options and career pathways

-Options and legacy that the US Army offers
+Options from the US Army & Transferrable Skills

 “You could go into combat arms specialty.
 You could be a cyberwarrior.
 You could train to be a lawyer.
 You could train to be a dog veterinarian.
 You can be a paratrooper that’s been trained in culinary arts,” said Gen. Gary Brito.